mialkin/docs/unix/regular expressions/modes.md

 ## Dot-matches-all

-With dot-matches-all on the following text will be a match for a regular expression `/h.t/`:
+With dot-matches-all on, the following text will be a match for a regular expression `/h.t/`:

 ```text
 h